 - Mental health disability

 Students with a temporary disability (e.g. a broken arm) should first contact instructors to discuss temporary and reasonable accommodation and whether the instructors can provide them.

-If instructors are unable to provide the accommodation or if the prognosis for the temporary disability proves to be longer than expected (more than one semester), the student should contact Disability Services.
+If instructors are unable to provide the accommodation or if the prognosis for the temporary disability proves to be longer than expected (more than one semester), the student should contact Accessibility Services.